Skip to main content

 Intermediate

-Understanding the term “voluntary” within the ADA’s framework for requires moving beyond a simple dictionary definition.
+Understanding the term “voluntary” within the ADA’s framework for wellness programs requires moving beyond a simple dictionary definition.
 It involves a clinical and legal appreciation for an individual’s right to medical privacy.
 The ADA generally prohibits employers from making disability-related inquiries or requiring medical examinations.

-The exception for “voluntary” is a carefully constructed corridor that allows for health promotion without dismantling this fundamental protection.
+The exception for “voluntary” employee health programs is a carefully constructed corridor that allows for health promotion without dismantling this fundamental protection.
 A program’s voluntary nature is assessed through a multi-factor analysis where the absence of coercion is the central theme.
 This means an employee’s decision to participate must be unburdened by threats of punishment or the allure of an overwhelmingly large incentive that effectively removes any real choice.

 The Mechanics of Incentive Limits